tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Clouds can fail and have downtime, including those due to planned maintenances out of your control.

-Open your browser, navigate to the [Amazon Web Services](https://aws.amazon.com/) homepage and cover the following points:
+Now, open your browser, navigate to the [Amazon Web Services](https://aws.amazon.com/) homepage and cover the following points:

 * Launched in March 2006, AWS popularized the concept of cloud computing and pioneered the cloud's adoption.